devbali/riverbox-docs/src/use-an-external-call.md

-# Execute the Sample Notebook
+# Use an External Call in a Notebook

 This is a basic tutorial to walk you through the steps to go from logging in to executing a riverbox notebook by calling an external call to a pre-made notebook